Pips, Chips & Videoclips

 Pips, Chips & Videoclips are a Croatian rock band from the capital Zagreb.
 They formed in the early 1990s and have released seven studio albums and a number of singles.

 The band first came to prominence in 1992 when they recorded Dinamo ja volim, a rock song which instantly became an unofficial anthem of GNK Dinamo Zagreb football club supporters Bad Blue Boys.
-On December 6th, 2014, they sold out sporting hall Dom Sportova in Zagreb and played one of the biggest concert of their career.
+On December 6, 2014, they sold out sporting hall Dom Sportova in Zagreb and played one of the biggest concerts of their career.

 Formation and Shimpoo Pimpoo (1992-1995)

 In 1992, Dubravko Ivaniš and Alen Kraljić met and formed the band.
 Ivaniš and Kraljić then recruited Mario Borščak (bass) and Igor Paradiš (drums) in Grill Zapruđe, a diner located in Zapruđe neighbourhood in Zagreb.
 The name of the band is a word play on the name of the movie Sex, Lies and Videotape.

-Their first major hit, "Dinamo ja volim" was originally intended to be a disco tune, but Kraljić insisted on doing something more heavier, considering Bad Blue Boys were mostly listening to punk music.
+In December 1993, the band released their first studio album, Shimpoo Pimpoo, The debut album included, "Dinamo ja volim", which remains one of the most successful songs of the band.
 The song was inspired from The Adicts' version of You'll Never Walk Alone.
-The song starts off with Ivaniš singing the poem Popevke sam slagal, originally written by Dragutin Domjanić.
-The song became an instant hit and is now considered to be the unofficial anthem of GNK Dinamo Zagreb.
-At the time, the club was called HAŠK Građanski, much to the dismay of the fans.
+The song starts off with Ivaniš singing the poem "Popevke sem slagal", which was originally written by Dragutin Domjanić.
+The song became an instant hit and is today considered to be the fan anthem of GNK Dinamo Zagreb.

-In December 1993, the band released their first studio album, Shimpoo Pimpoo, which included one of their first songs, "Krumpira" ("Potatoes").
 Some of the band's other early songs, like "Gume na kotačima" and "Prvi joint u ustima", became a staple in band's further live performances.
-In 1994, the band was supporting Mišo Kovač for a charity concert held in Stadion Poljud.
-During 1994, songs from Shimpoo Pimpoo were included in Borivoj Radaković's play Dobro došli u plavi pakao ("Welcome to the blue hell") and in the following year, the band composed soundtrack for the play Mafija!.
+In 1994, the band supported Mišo Kovač for a charity concert held in Stadion Poljud.
+During 1994, songs from Shimpoo Pimpoo were included in Borivoj Radaković's play Dobro došli u plavi pakao ("Welcome to the Blue Hell").
+In 1995, the band composed soundtrack for the play Mafija!, directed by Lukas Nola.